JNRowe/jnrowe.github.io/contact.rst

 Contact details
 ===============

-:description: How to contact me, or find information about me
+:description: How to contact me, and where to find information about me

 .. raw:: html